-This house by Moser Design Center combines classic American style on the outside with a super practical floorpan inside.
-There is an open kitchen and family room, with a tucked away dining room and then an office area that can be completely closed off.
+This house by Moser Design Center combines classic American style on the outside with a super practical floorplan inside.
+There is an open kitchen and family room, with a tucked-away dining room and then an office area that can be completely closed off.

 The exterior has a wide front porch, as well as a smaller screened porch in the back.

 Anna at That New House built the Glenview Cottage plan and details it on her blog.
 She even posted a walk-through video of the interior, which is so handy for anyone interested in it.
 It’s a beautiful house plan!

 This is a very popular house plan right now, and we almost built it ourselves.
 It’s a great combination of a very old-fashioned farmhouse exterior and a much more modern floor plan.
 Look how charming the exterior is!
 It is a similar feel to Field of Dreams, but with a more modern interior.

 The layout is modern with an open floor plan, and it is a great size at about 2300 square feet.
 I love that it has a downstairs master suite, and then a kids’ area upstairs complete with two bedrooms plus a playroom and loft space.
 If you want something practical and modern but still charming, this is the perfect plan for you.

 Here’s a photo from the interior that I just love.
 Such an old-fashioned feel.